Hackers hid malicious code in popular CCleaner software

 A malicious program was planted inside the popular, free software, which is downloaded as often as 5 million times per week and is used to delete cookies and junk programs to make computers and Android phones run faster.

-Piriform said it estimates that 2.27 million people used the infected software, but downplayed any need for panic among consumers.
+Piriform said it estimates that 2.27 million people used the infected software, but sought to calm consumers who might be inclined to panic.

 "We resolved this quickly and believe no harm was done to any of our users," the company said in a statement.